 To this end, the EDAG team have already set up a further test vehicle which, instead of LEDs, features state-of-the-art laser technology.
 An alternative to the LED method, but still extremely high-priced.
 The Car2X will no longer need to rely on a camera for communication, as it will be replaced by the direct communication of the vehicle with its surroundings.
 Objects on the road will "speak" to one another.
 One example of this might be reducing the force of headlight beam at a traffic light, when the driver is waiting for it to turn green.
 Or the rear lights could be dimmed so that the driver of the car behind is not disturbed by unnecessarily bright lights.

 The advantages of laser light and Car2X are obvious: they save energy and allow the headlights to be adjusted more effectively.
 As with so many aspects of automobile technology, this variant is still a long way off.
 Whether the LED variant will prevail, or the OLED will have its breakthrough remains to be seen.
 There are, however, some things that are certain: EDAG will continue to be involved in the latest developments.
-And Norbert Fürnrieder will continue to roll up his sleeves and apply himself to devising practicable future light solutions.
+And EDAG engineers will continue to roll up their sleeves and apply themselves to devising practicable future light solutions.